While rookies use tactics, pros use processes

 - Google Docs and Notion to have all our docs in one place

-- Trello and Asana to write down tasks
+- Trello and Asana to write down tasks and experiment ideas

 - Slack for team communication. (sometimes we work remotely)